A woman walked into a Houston megachurch with a child and began shooting. Here’s what we know | KRDO

 A woman walked into a Houston megachurch with a child and began shooting.
 Here’s what we know

+(CNN) — A woman who walked into a popular Texas megachurch Sunday afternoon with a long gun and a young child opened fire before she was killed by law enforcement officers on scene.
+The gunfire left the child in critical condition and another man injured, officials said.

-(CNN) — Authorities are probing a Sunday afternoon shooting at pastor Joel Osteen’s Lakewood Church – roughly 6 miles from downtown Houston – in which they said a woman walked in accompanied by a young child and began firing before she was killed by law enforcement.
+Authorities are now probing the shooting at televangelist and pastor Joel Osteen’s Lakewood Church – roughly 6 miles from downtown Houston.

+The gunfire unfolded while the church was “in between services” and preparing to go into a Spanish service, Osteen said in Sunday’s news conference.

+“I can only imagine if it would have happened during the 11 o’clock service,” he said.

-The shooting is just the latest instance of gun violence disrupting American life at a place once thought as safe: This one was at a place of worship.
+The shooting is just the latest instance of gun violence disrupting American life at places once considered safe.
+This one was at a place of worship.
 Others have been at schools, grocery stores, outlet malls, hospitals, college campuses and house parties.

 Here’s what we know.